randomseed-io/smangler/doc/trimming.md

 Certain applications may require more efficient and/or more strict trimming functions.
-It is particularly not recommended but there is a [`smangler.core`][core] namespace that contains trimming operations that are a bit faster than those in API.
+It is particularly not recommended but there is a [`smangler.core`][core] namespace which contains trimming operations which are a bit faster than those in API.
 They require certain argument types and no coercion is performed.
 The returned values may also differ when it comes to handling corner cases (`nil` or empty values, not finding a match, etc.):